Home > Campgrounds > Yellowstone National Park > Lewis Lake Campground

 Lewis Lake Campground Overview

-Lewis Lake Campground—elevation 7,800 ft (2377 m)—is about twelve miles from the South Entrance and a short walk from the southeast shore of Lewis Lake.
+Lewis Lake Campground—elevation 7,800 ft (2377 m)—is about twelve miles (19 km) from the South Entrance and a short walk from the southeast shore of Lewis Lake.
+The maximum total vehicle length in the campground is 25 feet (7.5 m).
 A boat ramp is located near the campground information and registration area.
 Canoes, kayaks, and motor boats are allowed on Lewis Lake.
-Boat permits and an aquatic invasive species inspection performed by park staff are required.
+The park requires a boat permit and park staff will perform an aquatic invasive species inspection.
+Learn more on the park's Boat on a Lake web page.

 Recreation